 NOTE

 From: General Secretariat of the Council

-To: Delegations
+То: Delegations

-Subject: Draft Council conclusions on the Future of Energy Systems in the Energy Union designed to ensure the clean energy transition and the achievement of energy and climate objectives towards 2030 and beyond - Discussion
+Subject: Draft Council conclusions on the Future of Energy Systems in the Energy Union designed to ensure the clean energy transition and the achievement of energy and climate objectives towards 2030 and beyond

+- Discussion

-Following the discussion at the Energy Working Party on 7 May the Presidency prepared a further revised draft of Council conclusions on the 'Future of Energy Systems'.
+Following the discussion at the Energy Working Party on 21 May the Presidency prepared a further revised draft of Council conclusions on the 'Future of Energy Systems'.
 Changes compared to the previous version are marked as bold underlined and with strikethroughs.
-To facilitate further discussions, the paragraphs and bullet points were numbered.
-These numbers will be removed before adoption of the Council conclusions.
+To facilitate the drafting process the paragraphs and bullet points were numbered (these numbers will be removed before adoption of the Council conclusions).

-The Working Party on Energy (EWP) on 21 May will be invited to discuss these revised draft conclusions.
-Delegations are invited to provide written feedback also by 21 May the latest.
+The Working Party on Energy (EWP) on 27 May will be invited to discuss these revised draft conclusions with a view to find agreement on the conclusions.